Frequently Asked Questions

 • Choose-your-own-adventure or interactive fiction will not be eligible.

-• You must have the rights to your story.
+• You must own the rights to your story.

-• It can be published on Substack at any date.
+• It can be published on Substack on any date.
+It doesn’t have to be published during the submission timeframe for the round.

 • It must be standalone (no serials or parts), but it can be a part of an anthology or a shared universe.

-• It must match the genre of the current round.
+• It must match the current round's genre.

 What is a Short Story?

 A great short story makes a promise at the start and makes good on that promise by the end.
 Don’t leave the reader hanging.
 You can use an even balance of character, plot, and setting, or you can lean heavily into any of those.
 Avoid familiar tropes, but don't be afraid to explore common themes from a fresh perspective.
-It should be professionally polished.
+It should be polished to the best of your ability.
 Editorial control over the entire piece is essential – you know what to leave and what to cut.
-However, it will not be rejected for a spelling mistake or two.
-Images associated with the story won’t sway the judging either way.
-Readers need new voices and want to hear yours.
+However, it will not be rejected for a few spelling mistakes.

 What is Speculative Fiction?